Matta rice

-Matta rice (also known as Palakkadan/Kerala/Rose Matta rice, Kaje Rice in Karnataka, or Kuththarisi) (കേരള മട്ട, Tulu:കജെ അരി, Kannada: ಕಜೆ, ಕುಚಲಕ್ಕಿ, குத்தரிசி) is an indigenous variety of rice grown in Udupi and Dakshina Kannada districts of Karnataka, Palakkad district of Kerala, India and in Jaffna district of Northern Province, Sri Lanka.
+Matta rice (also known as Palakkadan/Kerala/Rose Matta rice, Kaje Rice in Karnataka, or Kuththarisi) (കേരള മട്ട, Tulu:കജെ അരി, Odia: ମୁଗେଇ ଚାଉଳ (Mugei Chaula), Kannada: ಕಜೆ, ಕುಚಲಕ್ಕಿ, குத்தரிசி) is an indigenous variety of rice grown in Udupi and Dakshina Kannada districts of Karnataka, Palakkad district of Kerala,a traditional red parboiled rice variety from the Mayurbhanj and Balasore districts of Odisha, India and in Jaffna district of Northern Province, Sri Lanka.
 It is known for its coarseness and health benefits.
 It is popular in Kerala and coastal Karnataka in India and Sri Lanka where it is used on a regular basis for idlies, appams and plain rice.

 Origin

 Palakkadan matta rice was the choice of the royal families of Chola and Chera dynasties of India.

 Kerala matta rice has been historically popular due to its rich and unique taste.
 It is used in preparations of rice-snacks like Kondattam, Murukku etc. References to chunnila matta can be found in the work Rice in Kerala authored by Sri.
 P.C.
 Sahadevan and published by the Government of Kerala in 1966.
 The rice is mentioned in Tamil classics such as Thirukkural.
 Rice in the days of the Chera/Chola kingdoms was considered a royal food.